 John Philips Hall, Office no.5 (first floor)

-I am founding editor of the MHRA Working Papers in the Humanities and Journal of Gaming and Virtual Worlds and currently Investigator of two externally funded projects:
+I am founding editor of the MHRA Working Papers in the Humanities and Journal of Gaming and Virtual Worlds and currently Investigator of three externally funded projects:

 - "Computer Gaming Across Cultures", funded by the British Council's UK-US-India Education and Research Initiative (approx. £50k; collaboration with the University of West Virginia and Jawaharlal Nehru University, New Delhi)

 - "Transformative thinking: Using digital fiction as a tool for improving body image", funded by the Welsh Crucible (approx. £9k; collaboration with Aberystwyth and Cardiff)

 - UXS-1041 Introduction to New Media

 - UXS-3041 Advanced Games